-Two entrance scholarships are awarded by the Admissions Committee to first year students entering the Faculty from high school or the equivalent with "A" standing or above (based on attainment in six 12U credits or equivalent) and an outstanding Statement of Interest.
+Two entrance scholarships are awarded to first year students entering the Faculty from high school or the equivalent with "A" standing or above (based on attainment in six 12U credits or equivalent) and an outstanding Statement of Interest.
 Jean Forster administered the university's diploma program in physical education in the 1930s and played a leading role in the creation of the original School of Physical and Health Education.